Access tiers for blob data

 Summary of access tier options

-The following table summarizes the features of the hot, cool, and archive access tiers.
+The following table summarizes the features of the hot, cool, cold, and archive access tiers.

 (Time to first byte)

 1 Objects in the cool tier on general-purpose v2 accounts have a minimum retention duration of 30 days.
-For Blob Storage accounts, there's no minimum retention duration for the cool tier.
+Objects in the cold tier on general-purpose v2 accounts have a minimum retention duration of 90 days.
+For Blob Storage accounts, there's no minimum retention duration for the cool or cold tier.

 2 When rehydrating a blob from the archive tier, you can choose either a standard or high rehydration priority option.
 Each offers different retrieval latencies and costs.
 For more information, see Overview of blob rehydration from the archive tier.